learn-co-curriculum/phase-0-configuring-the-learn-lab-gem/README.md

 that require slightly different submission steps:

 - **Code-alongs:** These also require code, but will guide you through what needs to be written.
-There are no tests to pass, but you will still need to go through forking, cloning, and running `learn test`.
-You should see a message stating that no tests were found, but if you check the assignment in Canvas, you should see it is marked as **Complete**.
+There are no tests to pass.
+The process will be the same as for a lab, but there will be no token to submit.
 - **Portfolio Projects:** For these assignments, you'll be building fully functional applications.
 Some guidelines and requirements will be provided, but it will be up to you to design and create your own app.
 These will